mykelalvis/FT/Traveller/WORKING/Mongoose/Small Craft Catalog.md

 Maintenance Cost: Cr258/month
 Purchase Cost: MCr4.

 PASSENGER MODULE

 A logical extension of the personnel transport module, this version sports full staterooms that allow passengers to endure far larger journeys.
-Typically found in systems that have outposts and settlements strung across both inner and outer planets, passengers are reported to feel like they are being carted about in a tin can despite the facilities onboard being near- identical to that of a starliner.
+Typically found in systems that have outposts and settlements strung across both inner and outer planets, passengers are reported to feel like they are being carted about in a tin can despite the facilities onboard being near-identical to that of a starliner.

 ### MODULES

 MISSILE SUPPORT MODULE

 PLANETARY ASSUALT MODULE

 ORBITAL OUTPOST MODULE

 PLANETARY OUTPOST MODULE

 PASSENGER MODULE

 POWER MODULE

 1 square = 0.5 Ton LEGEND